Table of Contents

 6. Steady Growth of AR/VR in Real-World Applications

-Augmented Reality (AR) and Virtual Reality (VR) are moving beyond entertainment into areas like training, retail, and healthcare.
-These tools help simulate experiences, visualize products, and improve user interaction.
+Augmented Reality (AR) and Virtual Reality (VR) are expanding beyond entertainment into fields such as training, retail, and healthcare.
+These technologies simulate experiences, visualize products, and enhance user interactions.

-According to Grand View Research, the global VR market reached USD 59.96 billion in 2022 and is set to grow at a 27.5% CAGR through 2030.
+According to Grand View Research, the global VR market reached USD 59.96 billion in 2022 and is expected to grow at a 27.5% CAGR through 2030.
 VR uses headsets and other tools to create 3D experiences, which are now common in gaming, entertainment, and training.
-It’s also widely used for skill-building in fields like aviation, defense, and engineering.
+It is also widely used for skill development in fields such as aviation, defense, and engineering.

 Key AR/VR use cases: